man-group/ArcticDB/docs/mkdocs/docs/index.md

     However, if you need to add, remove or change the type of columns via `update` or `append`, then you can do that.
 You simply need to create the library with the `dynamic_schema` option set.
 See the `library_options` parameter of the ([`create_library`](api/arctic/#arcticdb.Arctic.create_library)) method.

-    So you have the best of both worlds - you can either enforce a static schema on your data so it cannot change, or allow it to be flexible.
+    So you have the best of both worlds - you can either enforce a static schema on your data so it cannot change by modifying operations, or allow it to be flexible.

     The choice to use static or dynamic schemas must be set at library creation time.

     In this section we are using `static schema`, just to be clear.

-##### Reading And Writing Data
+### Reading And Writing Data

 Now we have a library set up, we can get to reading and writing data.
-ArcticDB exposes a set of simple API primitives to enable DataFrame storage.
+ArcticDB exposes a set of simple functions to enable DataFrame storage.

 Let's first look at writing a DataFrame to storage: